Skip to Content

 Whether you are visiting Puerto Rico’s “big island” or en route to one of the smaller Puerto Rican Caribean islands such as Vieques or Culebra, at least a day in Old San Juan is a must.

 The little city manages to create an atmosphere that can be both sleepy and vibrant.
-It encompasses the character of Puerto Rico which draws so many visitors each year – laidback and very colourful.
-This is the charm of Old San Juan Puerto Rico.
+It encompasses the character of Puerto Rico which draws many visitors each year – laidback and very colourful.

 Things to do in Old Saun Juan Puerto Rico